 Buying off plan or a new-build home

-While malicious intent is rare, caution is advised when buying a property which does not yet exist.
+While malicious intent is rare, caution is advisable when buying a property which does not yet exist.
 At minimum you should:

-- Check the company exists and is officially registered; check online at www.registradores.org (Spanish only).
+- Check the company exists; check online at www.registradores.org (Spanish only).

 - Ensure that the project is registered with the land registry.